mrmeku/angular-kythe-ui/README.md

 ## Deployment
-Every merge to master is automatically deployed to http://kythe.achew22.com/
+Every merge to master is automatically deployed to http://http://angular-kythe-ui.achew22.com/

 ## Contributing

-Just do it my peeps.
+Just do it my peeps

 ## Authors